 Does the Bible say to not do anything that is associated with evil?

-The most often cited verse in defense of this rule is 1 Thessalonians 5:22 “Abstain from all appearance of evil.”
-The verse does not actually say “abstain from things associated with evil,” it says that what we do should not look evil.
+Even if we accept the modern meaning of the KJV translation, the verse still does not say “abstain from things associated with evil,” it says that what we do should not look evil.
 “Association with evil” just means that an action has interacted with evil – an evil person invented it or it sits on the shelf next to something evil.
 “Appearance of evil” is an action that is not evil, but looks to a casual observer as if it is.
 This verse doesn’t actually say anything about actions associated with evil – it talks about a different, albeit related, topic.

 Note that the definition of evil is also constrained by Scripture, not a subjective term that people can use to make us do what they want.
 “You shouldn’t listen to that music because I think drums are evil.”
 “Drumming” is not an evil mentioned in Scripture.
 The Bible still gets to define what evil is.
 You shouldn’t spend a night in a hotel with a person of the opposite sex that you are not married to, because it makes it appear that you are committing adultery – a specific, Biblically defined evil.

-Ok, so we shouldn’t do things that make us look like we are doing evil, but our world is full of evil.
+Ok, so if we accept the KJV interpretation of the Greek, we shouldn’t do things that make us look like we are doing evil, but our world is full of evil.
 A tremendous number of ordinary actions and places provide opportunities to do evil or look like you’re doing evil.
 What guides us as we try to avoid looking like we’re doing evil?
 If you send an email on your phone, someone may think you are posting hateful comments on a racist discussion forum.
 If you go into a restaurant that has alcohol, people might think you are a drunkard.
 If you talk quietly with a friend after church, you may look like you are gossiping.
 In Europe, gas stations very often have fully naked women on the covers of magazines in full view.
 Clearly, looking at such magazines is wrong, but is it wrong to go into the gas station?
 How do we abstain from the appearance of evil when opportunities to do evil are connected to everyday life?

 There is an excellent Biblical example that gives advice on what to do when a practice is associated with evil.
 It is Paul’s advice concerning eating food sacrificed to idols.
 It seems that in Roman times, the easiest way to get meat was to buy meat from a place near a temple, where it had previously been sacrificed to an idol (go figure, the idols never actually ate it).
 The Bible even suggests that sometimes you would actually go into a part of the pagan temple and eat the cooked meat on the spot.
 This practice was deeply associated with pagan idolatry, and was sometime recommended against for new Christians who didn’t want to return to an old lifestyle.